All About RV Toilets – A Definitive Guide

 Photo credit: Dry Flush

-Dry toilets are fully portable, and use NO water to flush.
-Instead, waste is wrapped into a material that looks a lot like thin aluminum foil, along with a powder that turns your deposit into gel for easy disposal.
-When done, you’ll end up with a bag or a packet that you can just throw into a garbage bin.
+Dry toilets are fully portable and use no water to flush.
+Instead, waste is wrapped in a material that looks a lot like thin aluminum foil, along with a powder that turns your deposit into a gel for easy disposal.
+When done, you’ll end up with a bag or packet that you can simply throw into a garbage bin.

 Popular Brands of Dry RV Toilets: